alexander-ivanoff/NotesVoyagerKMPApp/README.md

   you need this entry point for your iOS app.
 This is also where you should add SwiftUI code for your project.

 * `/data` contains data layer of the application: core models & repositories.

+* `/storage` contains storage layer of the application: entities & database.

 ### Run your application on Android